 Planned Labor Resources

-On-Project labor is defined as the effort associated with preliminary/final design and engineering, construction, and assembly.
+Project labor is defined as the technical and engineering effort associated with R&D, preliminary/final design and engineering, construction, assembly, and project management.
 The scope is included in the work breakdown structure; the cost is included in the HFT TPC and is funded by the DOE.
-Redirected labor is also associated with all design, engineering, construction, and assembly efforts.
-The scope is included in the work breakdown structure; the cost is included in the HFT TPC and is planned as a redirection of base DOE funding at LBNL, BNL and MIT.
+Redirected labor is also associated with design, engineering, construction, and assembly efforts and refers to engineers and technicians already funded by DOE.
+The scope is included in the work breakdown structure; the cost is included in the HFT TPC and is planned as a redirection of base DOE funding at LBNL, BNL and MIT, decreasing the amount of new funds needed to implement the project.